Arley Hall: Present day

 The hall and estate are situated to the south east of the village of Arley, at the end of a minor road running south from Appleton Thorn.
 The hall was designated as a Grade II* listed building on 5 March 1959, and the chapel was given the same grading on 7 September 1979.
 The hall, chapel, gardens, and grounds, are open to the public at advertised times.
 The hall is licensed for civil wedding ceremonies.
 Parts of the hall can be hired for private and corporate functions.
 The hall has been used as a location for filming.

 A variety of events take place in the hall and its grounds, which, along with the Tudor Barn, are available for corporate or private hire.
-In January 2009 a further venue was opened.
+In January 2009, a further venue was opened.
 This was converted from former barns, is named Olympia, and has facilities for corporate events, weddings and parties.
 The Tudor Barn has been converted to a licensed restaurant, and a shop and plant nursery are nearby.
 In 1987 the gardens won the Christie's Garden of the Year Award.
 In 2008 they were selected as one of the Gardens of Distinction for Cheshire's Year of the Gardens.
 Stockley Farm is also open to the public at advertised times.
 The farm was given the award of Farm Attraction of the year 2007 through the National Farm Attractions Network and in 2008 was the Supreme Champion Farm in the Cheshire Farms Competition.

-Arley Hall is used as a location for filming and for photoshoots.
-It appeared in the series Cluedo and has doubled as Soames' house in The Forsyte Saga.
+Arley Hall is used as a location for filming and photoshoots.
+It appeared in the series Cluedo as Arlington Grange and has doubled as Soames' house in The Forsyte Saga.
 It was also used as a backdrop for The Adventures of Sherlock Holmes and has been the scene of two Coronation Street weddings.
 In 2016, it appeared in the BBC television show Peaky Blinders, doubling as a house in Arrow, Warwickshire, the home of the main character, Thomas Shelby.
+The Netflix drama, Fool Me Once was filmed here.
+In 2023, Arley Hall was used for location filming for the British soap opera Hollyoaks.

+A small part of the 2024 film Kraven the Hunter was also filmed at Arley Hall.